algorandfoundation/docs/docs/features/asa.md

 #   Utility function used to print asset holding for account and assetid
 def printAssetHolding(algodclient, account, assetid):
-    # note: if you have an indexer instance available it is easier to just use this
+    # note: if you have an indexer instance available it is easier to just seach accounts for an asset
-    # response = myindexer.accounts(asset_id = assetid)
-    # then loop thru the accounts returned and match the account you are looking for
     accountInfo = algodclient.account_info(account)
     idx = 0
     for myaccountInfo in accountInfo['assets']: